Why gut health is so important for a better mood, glowing skin and more.

 1.Slow things down for better digestion

 It might seem time-efficient to scoff a sandwich at your desk, but it’s your stomach that picks up the slack.
 “Digestion starts in the mouth,” explains Nishtha, “where enzymes in saliva start to break down food.
 If you’re eating in a hurry or under stress, there’s less salivating so hydrochloric acid in the stomach does the work.
 But when there’s not enough acid, larger undigested particles of food end up in the small intestine, which over time can cause little holes.
 This is known as ‘leaky gut’ - proteins that should not be leaving the gut enter the blood stream and vice versa”.
-Can’t avoid eating on the go?
-Swap your sandwich for a delicious green smoothie with some added protein powder – an option that’s low-maintenance for digestion.

 2. Try probiotics for glowing skin

-There are many culprits when it comes to a lack-lustre complexion, but experts agree UV light from our devices can take much of the blame.
+There are many culprits when it comes to a lack-lustre complexion, but experts agree blue light from our devices can take much of the blame.
 Luckily, the gut microbiome can actually help combat this.
 “Probiotics containing lactobacilli are important for good skin health,” says Dr Deborah.
 “In one study on middle-aged Korean women, enriching the diet with a lactobacillus supplement led to enhanced skin elasticity and improved skin hydration.”

 Besides supplements, probiotics, aka the ‘good bacteria’ that’ll boost our skin health, are found in fermented foods such as yoghurt, kefir and sauerkraut.
 So add these to your healthy dinner recipes.